clEsperanto/clesperanto-doc/docs/pyclesperanto/usage.rst

 Push
 ~~~~

-The ``push`` function will create a memory space on the GPU like ``create`` and then transfer the data array from the host to this new memory space on the device.
+The ``push`` function allocates GPU memory and transfers a data array from your computer to the device.
-The data array is expected to be a numpy array or share the same interface as a numpy array (e.g., dask array).
+It expects a numpy array or compatible array-like object (e.g., dask array).

 .. code:: python